star-hengxing/libuipc/README.md

 ### Automatic Dependency Installation

-The rest dependencies are all managed by Vcpkg, they will be automatically installed in the CMake Configuration step.
+The rest dependencies are all managed by Vcpkg; they will be automatically installed in the CMake Configuration step.

 If the automatic installation fails, please raise an issue with the CMake error message.

-You can also try to install the dependencies [manually](#manaully-dependency-installation) as a temporary workaround.

 ### Build Project